vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **53.** You can achieve one more action of consequence even if your head is suddenly removed with the flash of a sword.
 The last moment of Nitta Yoshisada’s life is a fine example of this.[^238] You will collapse if you are weak in spirit. Ōno Dōken performed his last meritorious feat of service more recently.
 Single-minded determination and belief will allow you to accomplish your mission, even in death.
 If you become like a ghost or rancorous spirit to accomplish a feat of bravery, you won’t die just because your head has been lopped off.[^239]

+[^238]: According to *Taiheiki*, Nitta Yoshisada achieved the remarkable feat of cutting off his own head, burying it in the ground, and then dying straddled over his grave\!

 ___________

+[^239]: See Book 1-120.

 **54.** A person said, “I always wondered why eminent men could make sage remarks, but the reason occurred to me one day.
 Lower-class men are too busy being selfish and thinking lewd thoughts, so their hearts are polluted.
 They are incapable of eliciting a wise opinion and don’t have the inclination to compose poetry.
 Noble people of high stature are void of impurity in their hearts to start with, and are inherently able to formulate sage ideas through their chasteness.”